 (This article discusses a case involving Juice WRLD, who since I wrote the article tragically passed away.
 But the case, as of this writing, persists. )

 It’s similarity, right?
-Both are important, sure, but where there’s tremendous significant similarity between two works, you can somewhat assume access.
-Less so the other way around.
-Similarity is paramount, isn’t it?
+I mean, where there’s tremendous significant similarity between two works, you can somewhat assume access, but not so the other way around.
+Similarity is paramount, by far, isn’t it?

 Lately though, I’m noticing that litigators are putting at least as much energy into establishing their access argument.
-And though access is critical, everything can’t be prioritized, else nothing’s prioritized, and substantial similarity should be the priority, right?!
+And yes, access is necessary, but everything can’t be prioritized, else nothing’s prioritized, and substantial similarity should be the priority, right?!
 Maybe it depends.
 Do you wanna be right more than you want to win?
-Blurred Lines, Stairway To Heaven, and Dark Horse, probably the three biggest infringement cases of the past few years, have all got me rethinking how this game is most rationally played.
-Maybe access is the priority?
-And now I’m looking at the complaint filed in a new action involving Juice WRLD’s Lucid Dreams and I’m seeing a lot of evidence of this.
+Blurred Lines, Stairway To Heaven, and Dark Horse — probably the three biggest infringement cases of the past few years — have collectively got me rethinking how this game is perhaps most rationally played; maybe access should be the priority.
+And now I’m looking at the complaint filed in a new action involving Juice WRLD’s Lucid Dreams and I’m seeing rationality.

-Backtracking for a minute, copyright infringement, we’ve said many times before, is a bit of a three-legged stool.
+Backtracking for a minute: copyright infringement, we’ve said many times before, is a bit of a three-legged stool.
 The most obvious leg is of course “similarity” — where one song just sounds too much like another to be a coincidence.
-The next leg involves “originality” — that is, the earlier and perhaps infringed work needs to be original enough itself to deserve copyright protection in the first place.
-And the third leg is “access” — the accused infringer needs to have been exposed to the earlier work somehow, else how could they have copied it?
+The next leg involves “originality” — the earlier and supposedly infringed work needs to be original enough itself to deserve copyright protection in the first place.
+The third leg is “access” — the accused infringer needs to have been exposed to the earlier work somehow, else how could they have copied it?

-You need all three stool legs to make a case for infringement.
+You need all three stool legs, ostensibly, to make a case for infringement.

-I remember being somewhat annoyed during the Katy Perry “Dark Horse” case, when so much was made about Joyful Noise’s Youtube views and debate over whether 100,000 views is really a lot or just sounds like a lot.
-How big a “lot” do you need before it’s probable that Perry had access?
-The answer as far as I was concerned was, “Who cares?
-The handful of notes in question aren’t original enough to be protectable!”
-But, we discussed at length Katy Perry’s being a Christian music fan, or at least a former Christian music fan and Joyful Noise was a Christian song, successful in that circle, so Perry, if still listening to Christian music sometimes, maybe heard it?
-And to me again the answer was, “Who cares?
+I found myself annoyed during the Katy Perry “Dark Horse” case when so much was made about Joyful Noise’s Youtube views and the debate over whether 100,000 views is really a lot or just sounds like a lot, and around how many views you need before it’s plausible or probable that Perry had access?
+The best answer was, “Who cares?”
+This musicologist believes the handful of notes in question aren’t original enough to be protectable!”
+But, we discussed at length Katy Perry’s being a Christian music fan, or at least a former Christian music fan.
+Joyful Noise was a Christian song, successful in that circle, so Perry, if still listening to Christian music sometimes, sorta maybe would’ve heard it?
+And again the answer might’ve been, “Who cares?
 I’m pretty sure she didn’t write the notes in question anyway.
 They were probably brought to her as an already a produced beat.”

-As for the Stairway To Heaven case, anyone paying attention to that one knows that on a few occasions forty years ago Led Zeppelin was sharing stages with the band, Spirit, and that Jimmy Page has an enormous record collection including the Spirit album on which (Stairway soundalike) Taurus appears.
+As for the Stairway To Heaven case, anyone paying attention to that one knows that on a few occasions forty years ago Led Zeppelin was sharing stages with the band, Spirit, and also that Jimmy Page has an enormous record collection which includes the Spirit album on which the Stairway soundalike, “Taurus,” appears.
 Also forty years ago, Page was interviewed and said something like, “Spirit is a band I really love.”
 All of this was exhaustively pursued in court.
 In fact, according to Rolling Stone’s account of the court proceedings, the first two hours were spent on implications of “access” before there was anything related to musical “similarity.”
-Indeed, one of the main reasons the original verdict of no infringement was set aside on appeal was a technicality; that of the jury not having been allowed to see Jimmy Page’s face as he listened to Taurus through headphones.
+Indeed, one of the main reasons the original verdict of no infringement was set aside on appeal was on a related technicality; that the jury was not allowed to see Jimmy Page’s face as he listened to Taurus through headphones.
 The appellate court reasoned that the jury might have witnessed an “ah-ha” expression of recognition on his face, and that, maybe, that would turn the tide of the access argument.

-Getting back to this new case, Juice WRLD’s is being sued by the band, Yellowcard because his “Lucid Dreams” is somewhat like Yellowcard’s 2006 track, “Holly Wood Died.”
-By the way, Juice WRLD, according to this Genius article already owes the lion’s share of his Lucid Dreams profits to Sting because Lucid was based so heavily on Sting’s “Shape of My Heart.”
-Yellowcard, a pretty successful emo rock band in the nineties, is coming for some of whatever is still left.
+Getting back to this new case, Juice WRLD’s is being sued by the band, Yellowcard because megahit “Lucid Dreams” is somewhat similar to Yellowcard’s 2006 track, “Holly Wood Died.”
+By the way, Juice WRLD, according to this Genius article already owes the lion’s share of Lucid Dreams profits to Sting because Lucid was based so heavily on Sting’s “Shape of My Heart.”
+Yellowcard was a pretty successful emo rock band in the nineties, and they’re coming for some of whatever is left.

 Listening to the two tracks, I get it.
 There are indeed similarities.
 Here are the two tracks, if you’re interested.

-Juice WRLD is a name, probably THE name, associated with “Emo Hip Hop” short more or less for “emotional” hip hop, where trap music stylings and rap are melded with the sort of emotional lyrics and themes and also the accompaniment and orchestration choices that characterized the hits of the 2000’s emo-pop acts like Jimmy Eats World and Fall Out Boy.
+Juice WRLD, for anyone without teenagers, is a name, probably THE name, associated with a genre called “Emo Hip Hop,” and that’s short for “emotional hip hop,” where trap music stylings and rap are melded with the sort of emotional lyrics and themes and also the accompaniment and orchestration choices that characterized the hits of the 2000’s emo-pop acts like Jimmy Eats World and Fall Out Boy.

 The complaint argues, as it should, that Juice WRLD was almost certainly familiar with Yellowcard’s song.
 But they don’t have direct evidence of it, so they need to get at it by inference.
-They go to some lengths and paint a vivid picture.
-I think this is fascinating, by itself and in the broader context.
+They go to some lengths, painting a vivid picture and I think this is fascinating, by itself, and in the broader context.

 I want to look at the points made and how they paint that picture.
 (The complaint’s points are in italics.
 I might paraphrase for succinctness, which leaves room for my misinterpretation.
 But hopefully not.)